The Ultimate List of Mystery Books for 2024

 Locked Room Mystery Books

+A mysterious person is trying to right the wrongs of the past by luring unsuspecting criminals to a deserted island…and then murdering them one by one.
 But who is the killer?
 Why are they killing?
 And just how long have they been stalking their prey?
-You have to figure out whodunit in this unreliable narrator book that is one of the best mystery books of all time.
-This is one of the historical mystery books you will not want to miss.
+You have to figure out whodunit in this unreliable narrator book.

 Daisy’s family is gathering for Nan’s birthday on a tiny, private, tidal island after not seeing each other for years.
 When the tide comes in, they will be cut off from everybody for 8 hours.